Chancellor

 How to Pronounce Chancellor

 Our model has identified 3 different pronunciations for the name Chancellor.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 73.3% confident that Chancellor is pronounced as CHAN-suh-ler.
-The next most likely pronunciation is CHAN-sler, at 20.0% confidence.
+Our model is 73.3% confident that Chancellor is pronounced as CHAN-suh-ler, which has 3 syllables.
+The next most likely pronunciation is CHAN-sler, at 20.0% confidence, with 2 syllables.

 CHAN-suh-ler (3 syllables)